gwoch/Break-the-Bill/README.md

 Break the Bill Team Project

-Gabriela Woch
+Gabriela Woch;
-Toby Christmas
+Toby Christmas;
-Pablo Bueno Melchor
+Pablo Bueno Melchor;
-Luis Armas Suarez
+Luis Armas Suarez;
-Angela Cai
+Angela Cai;
-Thomas Cohen Tanugi
+Thomas Cohen Tanugi;

-Introduction to project of creating something and having fun ??
+Introduction to project of creating something and having fun

 Game Perspective Format
 1st Person Format (open to 3rd person if we have a rigged model we want to use).